Explore funding options

 Not everyone who is interested in studying abroad can count on financial support from their parents and/or relatives.
 One of the most cost-effective ways of studying abroad is to take part in an exchange program while attending a Canadian college or university.
 However, if you are interested in doing your full program abroad, you have the alternative of requesting financial aid in the form of loans.
-You may also apply for scholarships and bursaries.
-There are a lot of options available to you – read about them below!

 1. Scholarships and bursaries

 The best thing about having a scholarship or bursary is that you do not have to pay them back.
 Some universities abroad offer scholarships and bursaries to international students.
 Consult your institution’s website to find information on their scholarship and bursary opportunities.
 If you are interested in applying for other scholarships or bursaries to finance your education abroad, you can search for them here.
 Take a few minutes and search our gigantic scholarship database.
-You will be glad you did!
+You will be glad you did.

 Also, the Government of Canada’s International Scholarship and the CanLearnwebsites are both terrific resources for students looking for scholarships and bursaries.
 Check them out as well.